2012–13 Duquesne Dukes men's basketball team

 The 2012–13 Duquesne Dukes men's basketball team represented Duquesne University during the 2012–13 NCAA Division I men's basketball season.
 The Dukes, led by first year head coach Jim Ferry, played their home games at the A. J. Palumbo Center and were members of the Atlantic 10 Conference.
 They finished the season 8–22, 1–15 in A-10 play to finish in last place.
 They failed to qualify for the Atlantic 10 tournament.

+On April 10, 2012, Ferry was named the new head coach.